Drinking Water Treatment:

 - What about ratings and certification of manufacturers and equipment?

-- What other considerations are there regarding the manufacturer or dealer?
+- What are other considerations regarding the manufacturer or dealer?

 - What about sales scams or misleading promotions?